 Oxford was traditionally a very basic fabric woven together by interlacing two threads on a coloured warp with a thick white weft, giving a chalky textured appearance.
 Oxford fabrics have been refined and produced using two-fold and three-fold yarns woven together in complex dobby structures to achieve the typical Oxford appearance.
 The finer versions of an Oxford are referred to as Pin Point or Royal Oxford and are used primarily for shirts with cotton.
 While rare, some suits have seen oxford (wool) used as well.

 Twill is an English term that is used to identify fabrics with a diagonal structure.
-The main characteristics of a twill fabric is that by using the diagonal weave, as opposed to a plain weave, it’s possible to incorporate more threads and therefore the resultant fabrics are heavier and thus more suitable for cooler weather.
+Main characteristics of a twill fabric is that by using the diagonal weave, as opposed to a plain weave, it’s possible to incorporate more threads and therefore the resultant fabrics are heavier and thus more suitable for cooler weather.

 The pattern is reached by passing the weft thread over one or more warp threads and then under two or more warp threads and so on.
 Every time a “step” is left between rows to create the characteristic diagonal structure.
-The vast majority of suit fabrics are some kind of twill weave.
+A vast majority of suit fabrics are some kind of twill weave.